albertoccelli/VORTEX/README.md

 The test includes several voice commands recorded by native speakers, based on the Harman list.
 For other commands, a TTS system based on Google Translate engine will be included.
 Currently on database:
 1. French (France) - female
-3. Spanish (Spain) - female
 6. German - female
-15. Russian - female
 10. Italian - male and female
+8. Portuguese (Portugal)
+9. Russian - female
+10. Spanish (Spain) - female

 To be added:
 1. English (India)